salesforce/apollo/README.md

 ## Modules

-Apollo is reasonably modularized mostly for the purpose of subsystem isolation and reuse.
+Apollo is modularized largely for the purpose of subsystem isolation and reuse.
 Each module is a Maven module under the source root and contains a README.md documenting (such as it is at the moment, lol) the module.

 * [CHOAM](choam/README.md) - Committee maintenance of replicated state machines